Dissecting the Tee

 Singles and Weight

 Single is a term that refers to the diameter of a yarn, determined by number of times you twist the fiber.
 The higher the single, the finer the yarn and the softer resulting garment.
 Think of it like you do sheets—a higher thread count means softer the sheets!
 Most cheap shirts are made from 18 or 20 singles.
-The Bella+Canvas 3001 unisex jersey tee is 32 singles and is light weight 4.2 oz.
+The Canada Sportswear jersey tee is 30 singles and is light weight 4.2 oz.

 Weight, as you can probably guess, is the weight of per square yard or meter.
 Lighter fabrics tend to be made from combed and ring-spun cotton and are typically much softer than the heavy weight, open-end alternatives.

-Here at Designs Plus Custom Shirts in Moncton NB., We start with a high quality 100% Combed & Ring-Spun Cotton Jersey Tee from Bella+Canvas.
+Here at Designs Plus Custom Shirts in Moncton NB., We start with a high quality 100% Combed & Ring-Spun Cotton Jersey Tee from Canada Sportswear.
 To ensure our t-shirt prints turnout remarkably stunning every-time.